Serena Williams withdraws from Australian Open

 "After competing in Abu Dhabi I realized that although I am super close, I'm not where I personally want to be," the 36-year-old said.

-"My coach and team always said 'only go to tournaments when you are prepared to go all the way'.
+"My coach and team always said 'only go to tournaments when you are prepared to go all the way.'
 I can compete -- but I don't want to just compete, I want to do far better than that and to do so, I will need a little more time.

 "With that being said, and even though I am disappointed about it, I've decided not to compete in the Australian Open this year."